 Internships and jobs

-As an engineering student, one of the most important things you will do as a student is find an internship and/or a job.
-Graduating engineers and computer scientists are expected to have some sort of experiential learning experience to secure their first job, and companies are looking at the value of an experiential learning experience now more than ever.
-With such a strong emphasis on hands-on learning experiences, it is important to know how to find the best opportunity.
+As an engineering student, one of the most important things you will do is find an internship and/or a job.
+Most employers are seeking candidates that have some sort of experience, even for entry-level positions.
+The most straight-forward way to gain experience is through internship or co-op, but could also include hands-on activities in school.
+With such a strong emphasis on hands-on learning experiences, it is important to know how to find the best opportunities.

 The Engineering Career Resource Center can help you discover what resources are available to help you find an internship or a job.
-Remember, these resources are only a few of the available resources out there for finding jobs and internships.
 Always make sure you are using a variety of resources when doing your search.

 Internship and Job Resources

-Handshake for Wayne State Engineers – is a new virtual job board that allows WSU Engineering students and alumni to search for hundreds of internship, co-op and job opportunities.
+Handshake – is the career portal for all WSU students and alumni.
+Search through hundreds of internship, co-op and job opportunities.
 Use your access ID to log in to Handshake.
 Make sure to upload a new copy of your resume and complete your profile.